What is Avionics Test Equipment

-As often required by federal regulations, the first time an avionics system is usually tested is during the manufacturing process.
+As often required by FAA regulations, the first time an avionics system is usually tested is during the manufacturing process.
 However, it is not possible to produce such equipment without operational tests regardless of legal requirements.
-Throughout manufacture, checks are performed during the assembly of the product, concluding with final test.
+Throughout manufacture, checks are performed during the assembly of the product, concluding with final testing the proper aviation test equipment.

 The next test an avionics system or component will usually go through is after installation aboard the aircraft, this is absolutely required by federal regulations.
 It is not unusual for individual components to correctly function alone, but not operate properly in a system.